-- The birth of the employee's child, or placement of a child with the employee for adoption or foster care (FMLA/CFRA); - For incapacity due to pregnancy, prenatal medical care or child birth (FMLA only); - To care for the employee's spouse, child, or parent who has a serious health condition (FMLA/CFRA); - To care for the employee's registered domestic partner (CFRA only); or - For a serious health condition that makes the employee unable to perform his or her job.
+- The birth of the employee's child, or placement of a child with the employee for adoption or foster care (FMLA/CFRA); - For incapacity due to pregnancy, prenatal medical care or child birth (FMLA only); - To care for the employee's spouse, child, or parent who has a serious health condition (FMLA/CFRA); - To care for a "designated person" as defined under Government Code Section 12945.2(b)(2), which states that a "designated person" is "any individual related by blood or whose association with the employee is the equivalent of a family relationship.
+The designated person may be identified by the employee at the time the employee requests the leave.
+An employer may limit an employee to one designated person per 12-month period for family care and medical leave."
+(CFRA only); or - For a serious health condition that makes the employee unable to perform his or her job.